kiba/Writings/fac/chp8_a_new_beginning.md

 "JOIN THE NEW ARMY!
 FAST TRACK TO CITIZENSHIP!
 NO EXPERIENCE REQUIRED!" it said.

 He had no idea that they need an army in the first place.
-Didn't robots don't need anybody to manage the war machines in this place?
+He thought that they don't need someone to manage the war machines in this place?
 Then again, when he found a reliable source of information, he learned that the kingdom is so rich that they can afford to give away space.
 They were also desperate for manpower, especially for engineers and scientists, but they'll take anybody they can get.
 Already, the first settling family got a job as a manager.
 Everyday, there were more people working for the government to manage the kingdom's affairs.

 Still, he couldn't figure out why they need an army of people when they can just throw robots at it.